Nima-Fr/TryHackMe/Brute_It/README.md

 ## Web enumeration

 Next we run gobuster on the webpage to find directories.
-(No need to say that you can use other tools like dirbuster)

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/Brute_It]